Date: March 29, 2012

 Here’s Eric with yet another challenge for Garrett.
 Eric talks about how great he is and how he has a contract that says he can get TV time whenever he wants.
 Every day he makes a checklist of what he wants to accomplish.
 On his recent list, he’s wanted to get rid of Sting as GM, get Dixie to find a less competent GM, and increase his personal wealth, all of which he’s done.
 However, he can’t get rid of his son, so he calls Garrett out right now.

 Eric says that Garrett has a chance to leave with his health, because at Lockdown Eric wants to see him face Gunner again.
-Garrett can walk away right now though, but Garrett grabs the mic and calls Eric a jackass.
+Garrett can walk away right now though, but Garrett grabs the mic and calls Eric a jerk.
 He’s not going anywhere and putting him in a cage is a dumb idea.

 Video on Storm training out in the country.
 He talks about how Roode broke up Beer Money and how the fans want him to take Roode out.